Subbuteo Resume image

 At this point, I was an avid reader of "Roy of the Rovers" comic.
 I still love remembering the stories, especially the main Roy story.
 One issue, Subbuteo had an advert in there to buy a Melchester Rovers team.
 I had to have it, and eagerly sent off my postal order, shortly before we went to Teignmouth on holiday.
 The team was waiting for me when I got home!
 A new league was in order, and the previous one above, was abandoned.
 (Well Leeds United were winning it anyway!)

 This became my longest running childhood league, running to three complete seasons.
 Melchester Rovers played teams such as Tynecaster, Carford City, Portdean, Redstoke and arch rivals Melboro!
-I got very immersed in this league, and did team selections , goalscoring charts etc. I would play a game every morning before school on the landing.
+I got very immersed in this league, and did team selections , goalscoring charts etc. I even transferred in some made up players and sold some Melchester legends!
+I would play a game every morning before school on the landing.
 I'm sure Mum must have hated having to watch where she was walking as she stepped on Mel Park, while getting up and going downstairs!

 While all this was going on, I was still collecting.
 One day at school, Adrian, Ian and I got together.
 I had recently got Ian into Subbuteo and he was as mad for it as we were.
+It helped that his parents had bought him a fantastic Stadium Edition for his birthday.
 We knew John Menzies in the Broad Marsh shopping centre had a sale on teams (which by now had turned into lightweight teams, rather than the heavyweights I loved).
 Somehow I didn't purchase many Zombie teams.
 Clearly they were as unpopular then as they are now!

 That experience permanently put any thoughts of a life of crime out of my young head!